bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, Brownies tab." />
 </p>

-Now when I click on &quot;Brownies&quot;, you can see they&apos;re all turning to dark gray and then this one, the one I clicked on is turning white gray, so it makes it look like this tab is active.
+<p>Now when I click on &quot;Brownies&quot;, you can see they&apos;re all turning to
+dark gray and then this one, the one I clicked on is turning white gray, so it makes it look like this tab is active.
 Now we&apos;ve activated the tab, but we haven&apos;t actually changed the tab content.
-That&apos;s what we&apos;re going to do next, is change the tab content so that when we click on this to correct tab content shows up here.
+That&apos;s what we&apos;re going to do next, is change the tab content so that when we click on this to correct tab content shows up here.</p>

-How are we going to do that?
-Well, when we click on one of these, there&apos;s an href attribute associated with this link, with each one of these links.
+<p>How are we going to do that?
+Well, when we click on one of these,
+there&apos;s an href attribute associated with this link, with each one of these links.
 We know that the href attribute that&apos;s associated with these links is also associated with the content below, because that&apos;s how we had our markup setup over here.
 Remember up here, we set these href&apos;s here to link to these id&apos;s down here.
-Really what I need to do is find out what href I clicked on when I clicked on one of these.
+Really what I need to do is find out what href I clicked on when I clicked on one of these.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 233. const thistab = this.attr 'href' (137) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">